PaavoHietala/Solidworks-Macros/README.md

 # Solidworks-Macros

-A collection of various Solidworks VBA scripts.
+A collection of various Solidworks VBA scripts, macros, functions, subroutines and other bits & pieces.

 ## Usage